danoliv/git-octopus-spec/README.md

     rpmbuild -bs git-octopus.spec

-finally build the rpm, by passing the src.rpm file created in the previous step:
+finally build the rpm, by passing the src.rpm file created in the previous step, indicate a configuration to use from `/etc/mock/`, without the path prefix and the .cfg suffix:

+    mock -r <configuration> ~/rpmbuild/SRPMS/git-octopus-<version>.<release>.src.rpm

+example:

     mock -r epel-6-x86_64 ~/rpmbuild/SRPMS/git-octopus-1.4-2.el6.src.rpm

-the results will be usually available in the directory: `/var/lib/mock/epel-6-x86_64/result` (check the output of mock command)
+the results will be usually available in the directory: `/var/lib/mock/<configuration>/result` (check the output of mock command)

 **If the rpm build fails the spec there could have been some incompatible modification on the code, the spec file should be updated accordingly.**